Cycling Tour from Bolzano to Venice

 Today’s route starts off quite flat before reaching the Berici Hills.
 If today’s route is too long you also have the option of taking the train in San Bonifacio.
 The Old Town of Vicenza is characterised by impressive buildings by the famous architect Andrea Palladio from the 16th century.
 The Teatro Olimpico, the first post-antique free-standing theatre building in Europe is also one of his works.

-Day 7: Abano Terme – Venice-Mestre / Marghera, approx. 50 km
+Day 7: Category B: Abano Terme – Venice-Mestre / Marghera, approx. 50 km

 With the light breeze, which is common in this area, at your back you will cycle towards the sea.
 Your destination for the day is the mainland near Venice.
 From here there are excellent connections to the lagoon city, which has been on the UNESCO world heritage list since 1987.
 Explore the imposing St. Mark’s Cathedral and visit the Gothic Doge's Palace.
 A trip with a gondola is a very special way to explore the city.